caseycrogers/Slicer/README.md

 + Combine all the layers into a single body to reduce clutter

 # Known Bugs (working on fixes)
-+ Hollow cavities in the original body will be filled up
++ In some cases where there are several profiles in a single layer some of the profiles won't be extruded